canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 - Have your UI update whenever the model data changes.
 - Prevent multiple instances of a given object or multiple lists of a given set from being created.

-In our app, let’s make a request to get all the to-dos sorted alphabetically by name:
+In our app, let’s make a request to get all the to-dos sorted alphabetically by name.
+Note that we won’t see any to-dos in our app yet; we’ll get to that in just a little bit!

 @sourceref ./4.js
 @highlight 5-7,15-17,only